How RFQs and eAuctions achieved 50% savings on packaging categories

-“I think in all cases, Market Dojo is a huge time-saver and a credibility builder with the vendor base.
+“I think in all cases, Sourcing Dojo is a huge time-saver and a credibility builder with the vendor base.
 That’s where I found a big value, it saves a huge amount of time post-event when compiling the results.
 Also the ability to see the results as they’re coming in is hugely valuable.
 You can see if a vendor has made a mistake for example the price for one item, when they need to provide the price for 12 in a box, allowing you to rectify that immediately.”

 Bruce commented: “We found far more savings than anyone dreamed were there, certainly on the client side.
 I suspected that we had a very strong savings case following a two week diagnostic phase.
 I saw all the indicators of large unrealized s, however you don’t know exactly what opportunity there is, until you go to market with an RFQ.
-Through using Market Dojo with the client we got in the region of 50% savings on several packaging categories, and there were more available on the second pass through consolidation and matching supplier specs more closely to actual client needs.”
+Through using Sourcing Dojo with the client we got in the region of 50% savings on several packaging categories, and there were more available on the second pass through consolidation and matching supplier specs more closely to actual client needs.”